 A 5G system shall support 5G LAN-VNs with member UEs numbering between a few to tens of thousands.

+The 5G system shall be able to support large numbers of small 5G LAN-VNs.

+NOTE: Targeting residential deployments translate into millions of 5GLAN-VN per operator per country.
+These residential 5G LAN-VNs typically contain between 10-50 devices.

 The 5G LAN-VN shall support member UEs that are subscribed to different PLMNs, e.g. a 5G LAN-VN may span multiple countries and have member UEs that have a subscription to a PLMN in their home country.

 The 5G system shall support on-demand establishment of UE to UE, multicast, and broadcast private communication between members UEs of the same 5G LAN-VN.
 Multiple types of data communication shall be supported, at least IP and Ethernet.